ynixon/WAlert/README.md

 # WAlert
-A WhatsApp bot for sending Red Alert notifications using the Green API.
+WAlert is a real-time alert monitoring bot that checks for Red Alert notifications from the Oref website and sends them to designated WhatsApp numbers using the Green API.
+This tool is ideal for users who need immediate notifications for specific regions in Israel, with options to include or exclude test alerts.

 ## Overview